 Fingers tap on keyboards, shoes squeak on hardwood floors, and there’s a constant undertone of chatter all while light acoustic music plays overhead.

-This cozy restaurant on the corner of Cherokee Street and Illinois Avenue just 10 minutes slightly southwest of the city can make every claim that they’re a ‘laid back’ coffeehouse.
+This cozy restaurant on the corner of Cherokee Street and Illinois Avenue sits just 10 minutes slightly southwest of the city.
+They can make every claim that they’re a ‘laid back’ coffeehouse.
 But the truth is that this place can get loud.

 Like a cup of your favorite coffee, The Mud House is meant to be a shared, social experience, in an environment you can savor.

 If you’re looking for a quiet place to think or study, you might want to try bringing your coffee to the local library.